 Art of Living & Dying Workshop Series

-This is the first of four study modules providing the historical and theoretical foundation for the Anamcara.
+This is the second of four workshops providing the historical and theoretical foundation for the Anamcara.
 Each of the study modules is grounded in the contemporary health care sciences and is inspired by the great spiritual traditions and collective wisdom learned from the dying.

 This six-month programme includes the workshop followed by five Circle of Trust© study group sessions.

 Early Bird Tuition: €295 (Valid through 27 April 2022)

 Discounts available for groups of three or more.
 Please email firstname.lastname@example.org for more details.

 Every participant of Sacred Art of Living Centre’s online programmes is required to have adequate internet connection and appropriate equipment for a Zoom meeting/webinar.
 This allows for each participant to be seen and heard by their fellow participants as well as the Leadership Team during our highly interactive programmes.
 It is not allowed to simply attend a workshop anonymously (i.e. with muted video and audio).